Is this low carb peanut butter smoothie low carb breakfast… or is it dessert?! Luckily for us, we don’t have to decide…

 Come on!
 Lemme show you!

 It’s a good for you peanut butter smoothie!
 What’s not to love!?

 Honestly, though – this low carb peanut butter smoothie is more than just carb friendly.
 It’s actually nutritious, so you really don’t need an excuse to have one.
-I think that is one of my favorite qualities but here are some other reasons to really love it!
+Here are some other reasons to really love it:

 - Tastes like Reese’s peanut butter cups

 - Creamy velvety texture

 - Ready in 5 minutes